Food Inspections

 Dollar General

-Princeton – Routine inspection conducted on 03-31-2023.
+Princeton – Routine inspection conducted on 03-25-2025.
 Critical: None observed.
-Non-critical: None observed.
+Non-critical: Damaged ceiling tile related to leak.
+Physical facilities shall be maintained in good repair.

 Memo Dawgs & Lemonade Bliss